B34nB01z/writeups/2020/CYCTF/README.md

 ## Conclusion

-It was great fun participating in this CTF and we will definitely return next year!
+It was great fun participating in this CTF and we will definitely return next year! (_Sadly we never finished the writeups for all challenges we solved, so you'll only find a few here ... :o_)

 ## Index